emmy3000/alx-backend/0x03-queuing_system_in_js/README.md

 5. **Step 5: Job Handling**

-  - Job Completion and Failure Logging: Log the completion or failure of jobs in the console with the job ID and relevant messages.
+  - *Job Completion and Failure Logging*: Log the completion or failure of jobs in the console with the job ID and relevant messages.

 6. **Step 6: Testing**

-  - Testing the System: Test the system by making requests to the implemented routes and observing the output.
+  - *Testing the System*: Test the system by making requests to the implemented routes and observing the output.

 ```bash
 for n in {1..50}; do curl localhost:1245/reserve_seat ; echo ""; done